dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

     test user

 Now you have directory with your data files.
 Time to read them.
-To do this we will use fs module of nodejs, fs stands for file system.
+To do this we will use _fs_ module of nodejs, fs stands for file system.
 This is the module that you can use to read, write and manipulate files.

 We will insert this code before our http.createServer statement.
-This is important because we want this code to execute only when server starts (we will impove this in future tutorial).
+This is important because we want this code to execute only when server starts (we will improve this in a future tutorial).
 For now this is good enough.

     fs.readdir('csv_data', function(err, files) { //read the directory